bbrandt/verpatch/verpatch-ReadMe.txt

 Quotes surrounding arguments are needed for the command shell (cmd.exe), for any argument that contains spaces.
-Also other characters should be escaped (ex. &, |, and ^ for cmd.exe).
+Also, other characters should be escaped (ex. &, |, and ^ for cmd.exe).
 Null values can be specified as empty string ("").

 The command line can become very long, so you may want to use a batch file or script.